 Today I’m going to show you how to make a very simple lined Christmas stocking.
-This tutorial uses a panel from my Santa Claus Lane fabric collection but you can also use another Christmas fabric.
+This free Christmas Stocking Pattern uses a panel from my Santa Claus Lane fabric collection, but you can use any Christmas fabric that you like.

 It’s June, who’s ready for a Christmas sewing project?
 Forget Christmas in July we’re “over acheving” and going right for Christmas in June!

 More information about the projects in the panel above is coming soon.
 The quilt with the Santa Hat’s is actually made from a variety of Christmas fabrics, not just one line.
 It’s called Santa’s Hat Shop and you can find the pattern in our shop.

 I recommend quilting quality 100% cotton as the stocking material.
 This stocking is lined, but it does not have any interfacing or batting.

 The prints shown here are from my fabric line from Riley Blake Designs called Santa Claus Lane.
 The collection includes 21 different prints in 3 colorways.
 It also features 4 panels.
 2 panels that can be used for quilting or pillows and 2 different fabric panels that can be made to create Christmas Stockings.

 The fabric panels come with instructions printed on the panel.
 In addition to the instructions on the panel, here are a few photos of the construction process to assist you as you create your stockings.

 If you do not have the fabric panel, you can use the pattern piece that I created for my Wool Christmas stocking tutorial.
 Just follow the download directions on that tutorial to get the pattern piece.

 These stockings are lined.
 For lining fabric, purchase a solid color fabric or a print.
 It’s up to you.
 It will show on the inside of the stocking but not the outside of the stocking.
 Don’t choose anything too thick, lining fabric should always be the same weight or lighter weight than the main fabric.